vroh2020/dripify-dashboard-82/APP_STORE_METADATA.md

 ```
 Dear App Review Team,

-Thank you for reviewing Drip Check!
+Thank you for reviewing Dripify AI!
 Here's what you need to know:

 **App Functionality:**
-- Drip Check is an AI-powered style analysis app
+- Dripify AI is an AI-powered style analysis app
 - Users upload outfit photos and receive AI-generated style ratings
 - The app uses Apple Sign-In for authentication
 - All photo processing is done securely through our AI service